IanOxborrow/Sensible/README.md

 You can find information about our plans, procedures, success metrics and team roles in our team charter located here: [Team Charter](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Team%20Charter/Team_Charter.pdf)

+Our team charter gives an overview of many documents which are vital to our project's success.
+Links to each of theses documents mentioned can be found below.

 ## Presentation Links

 The following links will lead you to each of our audit presentation slides.
 The first link correlates to our most recent presentation.